Albert Kesselring: Commutation and release from prison

 In July 1952, Kesselring was diagnosed with a cancerous growth in his throat.
 During World War I, he had frequently smoked up to twenty cigars per day but had quit smoking in 1925.
-Although the British were suspicious of the diagnosis, they were concerned that he might die in prison like Mälzer did, which would be a public relations disaster.
+Although the British were suspicious of the diagnosis, they were concerned that he might die in prison as Mälzer did, which would be a public relations disaster.
 Kesselring was transferred to a hospital, under guard.
-In October 1952, he was released from his prison sentence on the grounds of ill-health.
+In October 1952, he was released from his prison sentence on the grounds of ill health.
 His release unleashed a storm of protest in Italy.